How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 Drops

-Drops is the best app for learning Tagalog vocabulary.
-You can choose what to study from the large selection of vocabulary topics.
-Each lesson has interesting and unique animations to help you remember the word.
+Drops is the best app to learn Tagalog vocabulary because it covers less common topics like words for natural disasters and talking to the police.
+Each word includes an English translation and a unique graphic to help you remember its meaning.
+While the concept might sound basic, I recommend Drops to all levels of Tagalog learners who want to quickly expand their vocabulary.
 You can use Drops for free for 5 minutes every day, or try the 7-day free trial.
-If you’d like to learn more about it, you can read our Drops review.
+To learn more about the app, you can read our Drops review.

 Online Tagalog courses are useful if you prefer a structured way to learn.
-The courses are laid out with a clear path to follow so you always know what to study next.
+Following a lesson plan can make expanding your Tagalog knowledge much easier.
 Some courses are designed for self-study, while others include a mix of live classes with independent learning.
-Tagalog for Beginners, Tagalog.com, and Learning Tagalog are well-developed courses that can fit your learning style and budget.
+Tagalog for Beginners, Tagalog.com, and Learning Tagalog are well-developed courses you can include in your routine to build a solid foundation in the language.

 Commitment: High